 You have been placed in a highly visible role to bring about an organizational change.
 As a change agent, you might be launching a new leadership development program, a process to increase efficiency, or an upgraded IT platform.
 The CEO publicly promises things on your behalf.
 He tells the entire organization at a global town hall meeting that you will bring them to the promised land.
 Your name is mentioned at the company’s annual leadership conference in the “what’s ahead” presentation.
 The CEO invites you to a pool-side lunch at a business offsite as his senior staff looks on at your elevated status.
 Congratulations!
 You are the CEO’s Shiny New Penny.
 As you consider the unexpected limelight into which you have been placed, you privately revel in your career trajectory.
 But watch out.
 There is danger up ahead.
-The Navigator is sending up warning flairs from deep inside the rabbit hole that lays in front of you.
+You can still turn things around if you take head of my warning flairs from deep inside the rabbit hole that lays in front of you.

 The Early Signs of What Can Go Wrong

-Through the Navigator’s sizable network of corporate professionals, he has learned that even skilled change agents often fail once they have been handed the keys to the rusty gates of organizational change.
+Through my sizable network of corporate professionals I have learned that even skilled change agents often fail once they have been handed the keys to the rusty gates of organizational change.
 Their efforts can follow a downward spiral of events that are masked in the fanfare of expectation.
 The events go something like this: At a kickoff meeting of the executive committee and CEO, they magnanimously offer you all of their support and resources.
 You then painstakingly obtain input from each of them in 1 on 1 meetings.
 While they each lobby for an approach that favors their own special interests, they agree to compromise for the broader good and approve and sign the plan.
 But the next few weeks reveal subtle forms of resistance.
 No particular behavior points to sabotage by the senior staff but the aggregate becomes highly suspicious:

 - A pattern of rescheduling meetings

 - Delegating their sponsorship role to a non-influential junior staff member